preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/index.rst

 User management
 =============================================

 User management is available in Omnia 7.0 and later.
 Here you can add and handle users that does not require an Microsoft 365 license, and some other options.
+(Image from Omnia 7.5)

 .. image:: user-management-menu-v75.png

-Select option below for more information (image from Omnia 7.5).
+Select option below for more information.

 .. toctree::
    :titlesonly: